Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 ### InceptionNet Series

+Overview:

 > The Inception models have evolved over time, but an important common property is a *split-transform-merge* strategy.
 In an Inception module, the input is split into a few lower-dimensional embeddings (by $1 \times 1$ convolutions), transformed by a set of specialized filters ($3 \times 3$, $5 \times 5$, etc.), and merged by concatenation.
 It can be shown that the solution space of this architecture is a strict subspace of the solution space of a single large layer (e.g., $5 \times 5$) operating on a high-dimensional embedding.
 The split-transform-merge behavior of Inception modules is expected to approach the representational power of large and dense layers, but at a considerably lower computational complexity.
 (ResNeXt, 2016)

 > The Inception models are successful multi-branch architectures where each branch is carefully customized.
 ResNets can be thought of as two-branch networks where one branch is the identity mapping.
 Deep neural decision forests are tree-patterned multi-branch networks with learned splitting functions.
 (ResNeXt, 2016)

+* Comments from the Xception Network
-> Inception itself was inspired by the earlier NetworkIn-Network architecture [11].
-(Xception, 2016)
+    * > (2016, Xception) Inception itself was inspired by the earlier Network-In-Network architecture [11].
+    * > (2016, Xception) The fundamental building block of Inception-style models is the Inception module, of which several different versions exist.
+In figure 1 we show the canonical form of an Inception module, as found in the Inception V3 architecture.
+An Inception model can be understood as a stack of such modules.
+This is a departure from earlier VGG-style networks which were stacks of simple convolution layers.

-> A convolution layer attempts to learn filters in a 3D space, with 2 spatial dimensions (width and height) and a channel dimension; thus a single convolution kernel is tasked with simultaneously mapping cross-channel correlations and spatial correlations.
-This idea behind the Inception module is to make this process easier and more efficient by explicitly factoring it into a series of operations that would independently look at cross-channel correlations and at spatial correlations. ...
-In effect, the fundamental hypothesis behind Inception is that cross-channel correlations and spatial correlations are sufficiently decoupled that it is preferable not to map them jointly.
-(Xception, 2016)
+    * > (2016, Xception) In effect, the fundamental hypothesis behind Inception is that cross-channel correlations and spatial correlations are sufficiently decoupled that it is preferable not to map them jointly.

 > More flexible compositions of operators can be achieved with multi-branch convolutions [5], [6], [20], [21], which can be viewed as a natural extension of the grouping operator.
 (SENet, 2017)